matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 ### Solution #1: Flattening the document structure.

-If the placement algorithm only effects direct child elements, we’ll just make our `li` direct children by removing the `ul` and swapping the `li`s for `div`s to avoid invalid HTML.
+If the placement algorithm only affects direct child elements, we’ll just make our `li` direct children by removing the `ul` and swapping the `li`s for `div`s to avoid invalid HTML.
 This is a solution, but it’s a bad solution because we’re compromising on semantics for design reasons.

 ```html
 <section>